Bodie Hills

 The area contains two streams, Rough and Atastra Creeks, that were determined by BLM to be eligible for federal Wild and Scenic River status.
 These streams provide suitable recovery habitat for the Lahontan Cutthroat trout, a federally-listed Threatened species.
 The Bodie Hills also contain numerous riparian areas, including small wet meadows and aspen groves that provide critical wildlife habitat.
 Ephemeral wetlands attract migrating shorebirds and waterfowl in the spring.

 The Bodie Hills are threatened by gold mining.
 Nearly a decade ago the Cougar Gold Mine proposal risked turning the Bodie Hills into a commercial scale gold mine and destroying much of the wilderness and wildlife habitat that makes Bodie its home.
-Today, there are two mining proposals in the Bodies, near the California and Nevada border, that we are currently working to defeat.
+Today, there are three approved exploratory mining projects near the California and Nevada border.

 The very heart of the Bodie Hills faces threats from large-scale gold mining interests if protections are lifted.
 Visitor access would be limited, and important habitat for sage grouse, pronghorn antelope and mule deer would be fragmented.
 Allowing places like the Bodie Hills to be opened up for development such as boom-and-bust gold mining is short-sighted and unwise.